 For more information on our teachers and guides for these retreats, please see below and also click here for a full list.

-Khalila Archer, iBme’s Wilderness Program Manager, has worked as an outdoor educator since 2004 with extensive experience facilitating groups of teenagers and young adults on multi-day wilderness excursions.
+Khalila Archer, iBme’s Program Director, has worked as an outdoor educator since 2004 with extensive experience facilitating groups of teenagers and young adults on multi-day wilderness excursions.
 She holds a B.A. in Adventure-based Environmental Education from Prescott College and has worked for a variety of educational programs throughout the United States.
 Introduced to mindfulness meditation at a teen retreat when she was 16 years old, Khalila has cultivated a daily practice and endeavors to sit yearly retreats.
 She sees mindfulness practice as not only valuable for her own well-being but necessary in her evolution as more loving, engaged and present human being.

 Khalila’s motivation to teach is derived from her love of adventure and an intimate connection with wild places.
 She deeply believes in the power of personal transformation both through the inward focus of meditation and the outward exploration of the natural world.
 Through integrating humor, reflection, strong effort and play she creates a learning environment that supports personal growth for her students.